 |Non-randomised study designs, controlled cohort, controlled before-and-after studies||In the context of cost-effectiveness analyses:

-b Included in the review and assessment by Faria et al 2015.
+b Included in the review and assessment by NICE DSU Unit (Faria et al., 2015).

-In addition to the checklists above, Grading of Recommendations Assessment, Development and Evaluation (GRADE) is an approach that guides users to assess the quality or certainty of evidence in terms of the directness of the evidence to the decision, the precision of the effect estimates, and the heterogeneity of the results in addition to the risk of bias.
-This system is used to assess evidence to inform the strength of recommendations in the context of a clinical guideline.
+In addition to the checklists above, Grading of Recommendations Assessment, Development and Evaluation (GRADE) (GRADE Working Group) is an approach that guides users to assess the quality or certainty of evidence to support the strength of recommendations in clinical guidelines.
+This includes assessment of the directness of the evidence to the decision, the precision of the effect estimates, and the heterogeneity of the results in addition to the risk of bias.

-It may be possible adjust or control for some of the bias in non-randomised and observational studies – for methods on controlling for confounding bias, see here.
+It may be possible adjust or control for some of the bias in non-randomised and observational studies – for methods on controlling for confounding bias, Adjusting for Bias.